Were you unable to attend Transform 2022? Check out all of the summit sessions in our on-demand library now! Watch here.

 Intel announced late last week that it has formed a new AI group to consolidate a number of its programs and acquisitions.
 It’s headed by Naveen Rao, the former head of Intel acquisition Nervana.
 This means Intel is making sure is has a major seat at the table as artificial intelligence and machine learning branch out to touch virtually everything — from autonomous driving to IoT to enhancing corporate systems — over the next 5-7 years.
+(Full disclosure: Intel is a client of mine.)

 In the short term, the group will focus on research related to its software and hardware (Nervana, Xeon/Lakecrest chips and subsequent families) to deliver AI for drones and autonomous vehicles, smart cities, health care, personal appliances, etc. But I expect a longer-term play.
 Intel will be putting together a complete set of products to bring to traditional manufacturers in its chip business across the full breadth of edge computing to big data center platforms for things like Xeon Phi based AI solutions that power financial models, biological research/modeling, and scientific research.
 For example, plans for Intel’s Mobileye and Nervana acquisitions will fall under this group’s charter.
 Mobileye is known as an enabler of vision for cars and drones, but its vision based models, together with AI and ML could prove highly valuable in fields like security, visual analysis of health-related issues, and real-time forecasting.